meteor/meteor/content/writing-packages.md

 <h3 id="npm-dependencies">npm dependencies</h3>

-Meteor packages can include [npm packages](https://www.npmjs.com/) to use JavaScript code from outside the Meteor package ecosystem, or to include JavaScript code with native dependencies.
+Meteor packages can include [npm packages](https://www.npmjs.com/) to use JavaScript code from outside the Meteor package ecosystem or to include JavaScript code with native dependencies.
+Use [Npm.depends](http://docs.meteor.com/#/full/Npm-depends) at the top level of your `package.js` file.
+For example, here's how you would include the `github` npm package:

-If your package is using a dependency on the server then you can include npm packages in your Meteor package by using [Npm.depends](http://docs.meteor.com/#/full/Npm-depends).
-For example, here's how you could include the `github` package from npm in your `package.js`:

 ```js
 Npm.depends({